academyhq/academyhq.github.io/_posts/2019-07-24-spring-webflux-r2dbc.md

 That application used a H2 relational database for persisting data.
 We used a `spring-data-jpa` library to give us the necessary primitives to handle calls to the database.
 Unfortunately, this library uses standard JDBC driver, which is inherently blocking.
-While functionally the solution works, it required us to block execution in our handler functions, which is no ideal.
+While functionally the solution works, it required us to block execution in our handler functions, which is not ideal.

 In this guide, we will address this limitation by replacing the JDBC library with one that supports reactive database connections (i.e. [R2DBC][r2dbc.git]).